 This year we did not take part, as with Covid restrictions the service was performed on line only, and many of our fellowship do not have that facility.

-Last year on April 26th, we celebrated our 195th church Anniversary.
+On April 26th 2021, we celebrated our 196th church Anniversary.
 Having been built in 1825, our building has seen many changes locally, and also many changes in the numbers of worshippers, but there has always been a witness here, which we pray will continue for many years to come.

 This is good use of the premises, and we are open to applications to use our lovely old church for Christian worship.
 If you would like further information please contact us as listed on the following page.